FeiyouG/commander.nvim/README.md

--- Set the keybindings for the comand while ignoring them in command-center -- This allows you to use command-center just as a convenient -- and organized way to create keybinginds command_center.add({
+-- Set the keybindings for the comand while ignoring them in command-center -- This allows you to use command-center just as a convenient -- and organized way to manage your keybinginds command_center.add({
   {
     description = "Find files",